 In this Section, we explore ventures' journey towards equity finance.
-We consider the role that equity plays in the overall financial profile of ventures, the choice between equity and alternative forms of finance, and the details of firms' journey towards equity.
-Towards the end of the Section, we focus in more detail on the reasons provided by respondents when the search for equity fails, and the business consequences of this outcome.
+We consider the role that equity plays in ventures' overall financial profile, the choice between equity and alternative forms of finance, and the details of firms' journey towards equity.
+Towards the end of the Section, we focus in more detail on the reasons provided by respondents when the search for equity fails and the business consequences of this outcome.

-Throughout the Section, the focus is on firms' experience of raising finance during the year prior to the survey.
-The survey itself was conducted between March and June 2023, a period shaped by high levels of price inflation, rising interest rates and significant international uncertainty.
-Survey results inevitably reflect this specific context, and potentially limited the appetite for firms to invest and the financing organisations to provide capital.
+The section focuses on firms' experience in raising finance during the year before the survey.
+The survey was conducted between March and June 2023, a period shaped by high levels of price inflation, rising interest rates and significant international uncertainty.
+Survey results inevitably reflect this specific context, potentially limiting the appetite for firms to invest and the financing organisations to provide capital.